Local spectral equidistribution for degree 2 Siegel modular forms in level and weight aspects: Low lying zeros

 Finally it remains to choose $\alpha$ small enough such that the two sums

 and

 are, say, $O(1/\log C_{k, N})$.
 Since $C_{k, N} \ll N^2k^2$ we can do this with $\alpha < 2/9$.\\

 We end with a few remarks regarding Theorem \ref{thm:low-lying-zeros}.
 Firstly, it should be possible to improve the range of $\alpha$ (which is typically desirable in low-lying zeros questions) with better estimation in the above.
-If one were to study families with orthogonal symmetry then one would require $\alpha > 1$ to distinguish the type of orthogonal symmetry (c.f. \cite{IwaniecLuoSarnak2000} \S1 Remark D), but our $\alpha = 2/9$ is large enough to bear witness to the presence of symplectic symmetry in our family.\\
+If one were to study families with orthogonal symmetry then one would require $\alpha > 1$ to distinguish the type of orthogonal symmetry (c.f. \cite{IwaniecLuoSarnak2000} \S1 Remark D), but our $\alpha = 2/9$ is large enough to bear witness to the symplectic-type distribution of the low-lying zeros of our weighted family of $L$-functions.\\

-Given that symplectic symmetry was observed in the weight aspect alone version of this problem in \cite{KowalskiSahaTsimerman2012} the symplectic symmetry of Theorem \ref{thm:low-lying-zeros} is of course expected.
+Given that symplectic-type distribution was observed in the weight aspect alone version of this problem in \cite{KowalskiSahaTsimerman2012}, the result of Theorem \ref{thm:low-lying-zeros} is of course expected.
 However this is in contrast to what one observes if one uses a constant weight in place of $\omega_{f, N, k}$.
 It follows from \cite{ShinTemplier2013}, since the Frobenius--Schur indicator of the tautological representation of $\GSp_4(\mathbb{C})$ is $-1$, that we see even orthogonal symmetry in this case.
 This statement holds in either the weight or level aspect version of our problem, and should hold in both simultaneously.
 Thus the difference in symmetry type must be due to the weighting $\omega_{f, k, N}$.
 As we have mentioned before this has been interpreted in \cite{KowalskiSahaTsimerman2012} \S5.4 as evidence for a version of B\"{o}cherer's conjecture, and a similar discussion is applicable in the context of increasing levels.